Is your husband good?

 "Well, perhaps he is," you might answer, "but we all know that only God is good.
 Even Jesus admitted that."

-Wives: Out of all the personality types out there, you are likely married to one of the following:
+Wives: Out of all the personality types out there, you are married to one or the other of the following:

 I don't know what proportion of society comprises which group, but I am inclined to believe that for every type 1 man, there are at least four (possibly ten or more) type 2 men out there.